Harveyville, Kansas

 Harveyville is a city in Wabaunsee County, Kansas, United States.
 As of the 2020 census, the population of the city was 178.
 It is located 8.5 mi northwest of the city of Burlingame.

 History

 Harveyville was founded in 1880.
-It was named for Henry Harvey, a missionary to the Shawnee Indians and early settler at the town site.
+It was named for Henry Harvey, a missionary to the Shawnee Indians and early settlers at the town site.
 Harveyville was incorporated as a city in 1905.

 2012 Tornado

 On February 28, 2012, around 9:02 pm, an EF-2 tornado caused damage to Harveyville.
-Approximately 40 percent of Harveyville's buildings had significant damage and one of the town's two churches was completely destroyed.
+Approximately 40 percent of Harveyville's buildings experienced significant damage and one of the town's two churches was completely destroyed.
 Preliminary damage assessments in Harveyville listed 28 homes as not livable with 36 sustaining moderate damage, six with minor damage and one commercial building damaged.
-Twelve people were injured and one death, but no missing people.
-The National Weather Service determined the tornado was on the ground for 4 minutes and had a maximum width of 150 yard.
+Twelve people were injured and there was one death, but no missing people in the aftermath.
+The National Weather Service determined the tornado was on the ground for four minutes and had a maximum width of 150 yard.
 It touched down about 1 mi southwest of Harveyville and ended 4 mi northeast.